akashcraft/LED-Controller/README.md

 - Dark Mode

 ## User Manual
-Will be available soon along with Installer.
+Will be available soon along with installer.

 ## Installation
 An installer will be released soon.
 In the meantime, you may choose to run the source code yourself, Run the `lightcraft.py` file.
 Please read important notes below.
 Here are the requirements: